tsdiokno/abl/content/docs/roma-2.md

 ## Pagtutuli ng Puso
 [#](# "Circumcision of the Heart")

-[^25] Ang pagtutuli ay may pakinabang kung sinusunod niyo ang kautusan, pero kung suwail ka, walang kabuluhan ang iyong pagkatuli.
+[^25] Ang pagtutuli ay may pakinabang kung sinusunod niyo ang Kautusan, pero kung suwail ka, walang kabuluhan ang iyong pagkatuli.

 [^25]: Circumcision benefits you if you observe the law, but if you are a lawbreaker, your circumcision has become uncircumcision.

-[^26] Kaya kung ang hindi tuli na tao ay sumusunod sa kautusan, hindi ba't naging pagkatuli na ang kaniyang hindi pagkatuli?
+[^26] Kaya kung ang hindi tuli na tao ay sumusunod sa Kautusan, hindi ba't naging pagkatuli na ang kaniyang hindi pagkatuli?

 [^26]: So if an uncircumcised man keeps the law’s requirements, will not his uncircumcision be counted as circumcision?

-[^27] Ang isang taong hindi natuli ng pisikal, pero sumusunod sa kautusan, ay hahatulan ka, isang suwail, kahit natuli na ka at na sa'yo ang kasulatan ng kautusan.
+[^27] Ang isang taong hindi natuli ng pisikal, pero sumusunod sa Kautusan, ay hahatulan ka, isang suwail, kahit natuli ka na at na sa'yo ang kasulatan ng Kautusan.

 [^27]: A man who is physically uncircumcised, but who keeps the law, will judge you who are a lawbreaker in spite of having the letter of the law and circumcision.